-Magistrate Courts: The Constitution of the State requires that the Legislature to establish in each county a magistrate court or courts with the right of appeal as prescribed by law.
-The legislature is given the authority to determine the qualifications and the number of magistrates for each such court which are to be elected by the voters of the County.
-The normal term of an elected magistrate is four (4) years.
+The Constitution of the State requires that the Legislature to establish in each county a magistrate court or courts with the right of appeal as prescribed by law.
+In WV there are 159 magistrates statewide.
+As of 2023, each county has at least two while the largest county, Kanawha, has ten magistrates.
+The legislature has the authority to adjust the number of magistrates in a jurisdiction as necessary.

+Magistrates are elected in non-partisan elections for a term of 4 years.
 There is no requirement that a magistrate be licensed to practice the profession of law, and the Constitution expressly prohibits the legislature, any justice, or any judge of any court from establishing any rules which would dictate or mandate that a magistrate be licensed to practice the profession of law.
+To be eligible to be magistrate the following must be met:

-- The following is required of each magistrate: - Must be twenty-one years of age; - Must have a high school education or its equivalent; - Must not have been convicted of any felony or any misdemeanor involving moral turpitude; - Must reside in the county of his election; and - No person shall assume the duties of magistrate without first having attended and completed a course of instruction in the rudimentary principles of law and procedure.
+- Must be twenty-one years of age; - Must have a high school education or its equivalent; - Must not have been convicted of any felony or any misdemeanor involving moral turpitude; - Must reside in the county of his election; - No person shall assume the duties of magistrate without first having attended and completed a course of instruction in the rudimentary principles of law and procedure; and - No Magistrate shall be a member of the immediate family of any other magistrate in the county.

-No magistrate shall be a member of the immediate family of any other magistrate in the county.
-Each magistrate who serves more than 5,000 in population shall devote himself full-time to his public duties.
-A magistrate may be removed from office for conviction of a felony, for conviction of a misdemeanor involving moral turpitude, or for conviction of a misdemeanor involving the duties of his office.
+Magistrates who serve more than 5,000 in population shall devote themself full-time to their public duties.
+A magistrate may be removed from office for conviction of a felony, for conviction of a misdemeanor involving moral turpitude, or for conviction of a misdemeanor involving the duties of their office.